Lauterbrunnen: History

-On 1 January 1973 the former municipality of Isenfluh merged into the municipality of Lauterbrunnen.
-On 31 December 2009 Amtsbezirk Interlaken, the municipality's former district, was dissolved.
+On 1 January 1973, the former municipality of Isenfluh merged into the municipality of Lauterbrunnen.
+On 31 December 2009, Amtsbezirk Interlaken, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Interlaken-Oberhasli.

+In May 2024, it was reported the local authority had initiated a working group to explore solutions for over-tourism, drawing inspiration from Venice's trial entry fee for day trippers.
+One proposed measure is the introduction of a 5 to 10 Swiss franc entry fee, applicable to visitors arriving by car for the day, excluding those with pre-booked accommodations or arriving by public transport.

 Geography

 Lauterbrunnen lies at the bottom of a U-shaped valley that extends south and then south-westwards from the village to meet the 8 km Lauterbrunnen Wall.
 The Lauterbrunnen Valley (Lauterbrunnental) is one of the deepest in the Alpine chain when compared with the height of the mountains that rise directly on either side.
-It is a true cleft, rarely more than one kilometer in width, between limestone precipices, sometimes quite perpendicular, everywhere of extreme steepness.
+It is a true cleft, rarely more than one kilometer in width, between limestone precipices, sometimes quite perpendicular and everywhere of extremely steep.
 In places the cliff walls are up to 1000 m high.
-It is to this form of the valley that it owes the numerous waterfalls from which it derives its name.
-The streams descending from the adjoining mountains, on reaching the verge of the rocky walls of the valley, form cascades so high that they are almost lost in spray before they reach the level of the valley.
-The most famous of these is Staubbach Fall, less than one kilometer from the village of Lauterbrunnen.
-The 297 m high Staubbach is the highest free falling waterfall in Switzerland.
+It is to this form that the valley owes the numerous waterfalls from which it derives its name.
+The streams descending from the adjoining mountains and, on reaching the verge of the rocky walls of the valley, form cascades so high that they are almost lost in spray before they reach the level of the valley.
+The most famous of these is Staubbach Falls, less than one kilometer from the village of Lauterbrunnen.
+The 297 m high Staubbach is the highest free-falling waterfall in Switzerland.
 Also near Lauterbrunnen is the highest waterfall in Switzerland, the 417 m Mürrenbach Fall.
 Finally, the Mattenbachfall (cascade waterfall) with a height of 930 meters is Europe's highest waterfall and the third highest in the world.

-Weisse Lütschine river flows through Lauterbrunnen and overflows its banks about once a year.
+The Weisse Lütschine river flows through Lauterbrunnen and overflows its banks about once a year.
 The source of the river comes from melting snow high in the mountains, thus making it a very pure and clean source of water.
-It is common practice in camp sites to chill drinks in the water.
 Trümmelbach Falls is 3 km from Lauterbrunnen, connected by bus from the station.